 Need a Mortgage Loan?

 Do you have questions about mortgages or are thinking of applying for one in Sammamish?
 We can help.
-Sammamish Mortgage has been helping borrowers in the Pacific Northwest get mortgages for more than 28 years, and we welcome the opportunity to help you navigate all our mortgage programs.
-Please contact us if you need mortgage financing to buy a home in Sammamish in 2020.
+Sammamish Mortgage has been helping borrowers in Washington, Idaho, Oregon, and Colorado get mortgages since 1992, and we welcome the opportunity to help you navigate all our mortgage programs.
+Please contact us if you need mortgage financing to buy a home in Sammamish.